-- 4.1.1 To be eligible for Series Championship points, Competitors shall hold an approved Road Racing licence and must be a member of a CASC-OR affiliated club. - 4.1.2 Also see Appendix E Licences, Sections 1.2 and 1.4. - 4.1.3 All cars must meet the car numbering requirements documented in Appendix N, Sections 4.1.5, 4.1.6, and 4.1.7.
+- 4.1.1 To be eligible for Series Championship points, Competitors shall hold an approved Road Racing licence and must be a member of a CASC-OR affiliated club. - 4.1.2 Also see Appendix E Licences, Sections 1.2 and 1.4. - 4.1.3 All cars must meet the car numbering requirements documented in Appendix M Car Preparation, Sections 4.1.5, 4.1.6, and 4.1.7.

-4.2 PIRELLI TIRE SUPER TOURING / GRAND TOURING
+4.2 PIRELLI TIRE SUPER TOURING AND GRAND TOURING

 - 4.2.1 The PIRELLI Tire Championships are for all (non-VARAC) GT Sprint classes, regardless of which tires are used by the competitor.
-Eligible competitors (see Section 4.1.1 above) will accumulate championship points. - 4.2.2 To be eligible for the PIRELLI Tire Championship sponsorship funds the competitor shall register for the series using the following link: 2023 PIRELLI Tire Championship (motorsportreg.com).
-Also see section 7.7 below. - 4.2.3 To receive the PIRELLI Tire sponsorship funds, the Competitor must use PIRELLI Tires except when a tire size waiver is issued by the CASC-OR Race Director. - 4.2.4 To receive the PIRELLI Tire sponsorship funds, the Competitor must purchase their tires, even if they are not running on PIRELLI Tires, from the PIRELLI-appointed tire supplier Braidan Motorsport.
+Eligible competitors (see Section 4.1.1 above) will accumulate championship points. - 4.2.2 To be eligible for the PIRELLI Tire Championship sponsorship funds the competitor shall register for the series using the following link: 2025-PIRELLI Tire Championship (motorsportreg.com/2005).
+Also see section 7.7 below. - 4.2.3 To receive the PIRELLI Tire sponsorship funds, the Competitor must use PIRELLI Tires except when a tire size waiver is issued by the CASC-OR Race Director.